haozhexu/haozhexu.me/content/article/2018/reviewleicam10p1.md

 ![Auto][M10P-6]

-People say that digital Leica doesn't hold value over time compared to film ones, this is probably true, but keep in mind, there are still film Leica M produced and sold, so I see it as a compromise, or balance, between tradition and modern: not everyone wants to spend effort shooting and developing films, but at the same time people do not want to lose the connection from modern to tradition, they still prefer the build quality and the way camera works that they enjoyed when they were young, or when their parents were young, that nostalgic feelinig which cannot be described by specs and technology, thus the existance of digital Ms, just like the A mode on a manual control camera, which is the same red as the brand dot.
+People say that digital Leica doesn't hold value over time compared to film ones, this is probably true, but keep in mind, there are still film Leica M produced and sold, so I see it as a compromise, or balance, between classic and modern: not everyone wants to spend effort shooting and developing films, but at the same time people do not want to lose the connection with photography tradition, they still prefer the build quality and the way camera works that they enjoyed when they were young, or when their parents were young, that nostalgic feelinig which cannot be described by specs and technology, thus the existance of digital Ms, just like the A mode on a manual control camera, which is the same red as the brand dot.

 Next: [100 Years in One Day - Leica M10-P Review (2) The Street](/article/2018/reviewleicam10p2/)